Tartaric acid: Toxicity in dogs

 While tartaric acid is well-tolerated by humans and lab animals, an April 2021 letter to the editor of JAVMA hypothesized that the tartaric acid in grapes could be the cause of grape and raisin toxicity in dogs.
-Two cases of ingestion of cream of tartar caused a similar toxic reaction, with similar symptoms of acute kidney injury and (in one case) similar histological findings in the kidneys at autopsy.
+Two cases of ingestion of cream of tartar caused a similar toxic reaction, with similar symptoms of acute kidney injury and (in one case) similar histological findings in the kidneys of the dogs at autopsy.

 A 2022 article expands on the letter with detailed reports of the 2 aforementioned cases of cream of tartar ingestion and 4 new cases of tamarind ingestion.
 Again, clinical findings were similar.
 Tamarind is known to contain 8%-18% tartaric acid, much more than the up to 2% (typically 0.35%-1.1%) found in grapes.
 The authors believe that the assignment of tartaric acid as the culprit also explains the relative lack of incidents from dogs consuming commercial grape juice, jam, and wine, as these go through a process to remove tartrates.

 A 2023 study observed tartaric acid toxicity in kidney cells of dogs, but not in human kidney cells.

 A 2024 review identified a relationship between grape ingestion and illness in dogs, though the specific type or quantity of grapes that cause toxicity remains unclear.
 Grape ingestion commonly leads to gastrointestinal and/or renal issues, with treatment depending on the symptoms; outcomes can vary.